renanrdaros/pycc2-solutions/README.md

-# Solutions to Python Crash Course 2 Edition
+# Solutions to Python Crash Course 2nd Edition

-These are my solutions to some of the exercises in PyCC2.
+These are my solutions to some of the exercises in the book [Python Crash Course, 2nd Edition](https://nostarch.com/pythoncrashcourse2e).
 The repo also contains some of the examples presented in the book.

 ---